UPS Airlines Flight 1354: Accident

-The aircraft was inbound on a nonscheduled flight at the time of the crash.
+The aircraft was inbound on a scheduled flight at the time of the crash.
 Dark night visual flight rules prevailed at the airport, but variable instrument meteorological conditions with a variable ceiling were present north of the airport on the approach course.

+A notice to airmen (NOTAM) in effect at the time of the accident indicated that runway 06/24, the longest runway available at the airport and the one with a precision approach, would be closed from 04:00 to 05:00 CDT.
+Because the flight's scheduled arrival time was 04:51, only the shorter runway 18 with a non precision approach was available to the crew.

+Forecasted weather at BHM indicated that the low ceilings upon arrival required an alternate airport, but the dispatcher did not discuss the low ceilings, the single-approach option to the airport, or the reopening of runway 06/24 about 05:00 with the flight crew.
+Further, during the flight, information about variable ceilings at the airport was not provided to the flight crew.

-The aircraft crashed around 04:47 local time (CDT, 09:47 UTC) while making a localizer nonprecision approach to runway 18 at Birmingham–Shuttlesworth International Airport.
+The aircraft crashed around 04:47 local time (CDT, 09:47 UTC).
 It clipped trees and struck ground three times uphill.
 The fuselage broke apart, with the nose coming to rest about 200 yd away from the initial point of impact, and the rest of it about 80 yd farther down towards the runway and about 1 km from its edge and catching fire.
 Both crew members died in the accident.